 Danielle Bruno McDermott is an associate in the firm’s Litigation Services Department and a member of the Associates Committee.
-Danielle has experience representing corporations and individuals in a wide-breadth of litigation matters pending in state and federal court, both in criminal and civil matters.
+Danielle represents organizations and individuals in a wide-breadth of litigation matters pending in state and federal courts, in both criminal and civil matters.
 Additionally, Danielle represents witnesses appearing before state and federal grand juries and conducts internal investigations.

 Danielle has experience drafting pleadings, briefs, motions, and appeals in both state and federal court, and appears in court on behalf of organizations and individuals.
 Danielle regularly researches and analyzes novel and complex legal issues on behalf of clients.
 She also has extensive experience conducting and leading teams in e-discovery and other large-scale discovery projects.